michalekb11/NHL-expected-goals/miscellaneous/weekly_status_update.md

 ## Week 3 (09/25/23 - 10/01/23) <a name="week-3"></a>
 * Created streamlit dashboard with 2 pages
-* Page 1 = visualizing feature distributions and feature stability across seasons
+   - Page 1 = visualizing feature distributions and feature stability across seasons
-* Page 2 = individual skater statistics as a time series throughout the season
+   - Page 2 = individual skater statistics as a time series throughout the season
+* Created function to clean player names (ones with special characters etc. to standardize names across data sources).